Contributing

 Environment variables

 The Ribasim-NL code downloads from and uploads to cloud storage.
 The password to access the cloud storage, and local directory it interacts with, both need to be configured.
-To be able to run the Ribasim core, it needs to either find the ribasim executable in the Path, or you configure it.
+To be able to run the Ribasim core, point RIBASIM_HOME to a Ribasim-NL specific install, to avoid interaction with possible other Ribasim projects.

 In the root of the repository is a .env.default file that can serve as a template to copy to .env.
 The .env file is gitignored because it is different per developer, and to avoid leaking the password.